zoinofficial/Obsolete-Zoin-Do-Not-Use/README.md

  - 12.5 coins per block as subsidy(currently @12.5/block) POW 35% Mining / POS 65% Masternodes
  - Subsidy halves every 210,000 blocks (approximately 12 months)

+Note: Do Not Use Tor if your wallet is not fully synchronized, it takes much longer to synchronize with blockchain.

 For more information, as well as an immediately useable, binary version of the zoin client sofware, see https://github.com/zoinofficial/zoin/releases.